druzziel/httphist/README.md

     50.57.61.5 - - [12/Mar/2017:03:16:37 +0000] "GET / HTTP/1.1" 200 24037 "-" "Iguana Monitoring/1.1 (https://monitoring.api.)"
     50.56.142.171 - - [12/Mar/2017:03:16:44 +0000] "GET / HTTP/1.1" 200 24037 "-" "Iguana Monitoring/1.1 (https://monitoring.api.)"

-And scaling factor is a number used to shorten the historgram lines in output.
+And scaling factor is a number used to shorten the historgram lines in output.</ br>
-Use the -a (--autoscale) flag to automatically scale the histogram lines down to an optional COLUMNS width.
+Use the -a (--autoscale) flag to automatically scale the histogram lines down to an optional COLUMNS width.</ br>
-If -c (--columns, --cols) is not provided, COLUMNS defaults to 60.
+If -c (--columns, --cols) is not provided, COLUMNS defaults to 60.</ br>

 # Output